NevesLaura-NP/aws-cloud-practitioner-LauraNP/domain1-cloudconcepts.md

 #### Questions

 - What is Cloud Computing?
-On demand delivery of IT resources in the internet while providing pay-as-you-go prices
+Cloud computing offers pay-as-you-go IT resource delivery over the internet on demand.
+This enables businesses to invest only the necessary resources in accordance with demand, rather than having to purchase all technology resources up front.

 - What are the three deployment models for cloud computing, their definitions, and uses?
 There are Public Clouds, Private Clouds and
 - What are the Benefits of cloud computing and their definitions?
 - What are the Amazon EC2 instance types and their definitions?